Censorship in Belarus: Internet censorship

 In 2006, 2007, and 2008 Reporters Without Borders (RWB) listed Belarus as an "Internet enemy".
 In 2009 Belarus moved to RWB's countries "under surveillance" list where it remained in 2010 and 2011.
 In 2012 Belarus was moved back to the RWB list of Internet Enemies.

 The OpenNet Initiative classified Internet filtering in Belarus as selective in the political, social, conflict/security, and Internet tools areas in November 2010.

-The Belarus government has moved to second- and third-generation controls to manage its national information space.
+The Belarus government has moved to second- and third-generation controls to manage its national information space since the 2010s.
 Control over the Internet is centralized with the government-owned Beltelecom managing the country's Internet gateway.
 Regulation is heavy with strong state involvement in the telecommunications and media market.
 Most users who post online media practice a degree of self-censorship prompted by fears of regulatory prosecution.
 The president has established a strong and elaborate information security policy and has declared his intention to exercise strict control over the Internet under the pretext of national security.
 The political climate is repressive and opposition leaders and independent journalists are frequently detained and prosecuted.

 A new media law that took effect in February 2009 requires domestic and international websites to register with the Information Ministry or be blocked.
 In August 2010, the Prosecutor General's Office announced its intention to toughen criminal penalties for the dissemination of slanderous information through the Internet.
 Since 2007, Internet cafe owners have been required to keep records of their customers’ identities and the websites they visit, facilitating inspection by the security services.

 On January 6, 2012, a law took effect requiring that all commercial websites selling goods or services to Belarusian citizens to be operated from within the country and under a .by domain name.
 Moreover, those who provide internet access (including ISPs and Wi-Fi hotspot operators) must register all users, and they must also censor websites on a blacklist covering pornography and other extremist websites.